 Patch action: Carpinito Brothers offer U-pick pumpkins, two giant corn mazes and yummy harvest snacks like roasted corn on the cob.
 The farm's intricately designed maze features a new design every year.
-Visit the Farm Fun Yard across the street to visit the farm animals, take a tractor-drawn hayride, race rubber ducks, explore the hay maze, feed the goats on the goat walk and "swim" in the corn pen.
+Visit the Farm Fun Yard across the street to visit the farm animals, take a tractor-drawn hayride, race rubber ducks, explore the hay maze, feed the goats on the goat walk.

 10. Thomasson Family Farm, Enumclaw

-Known for: Huge corn maze, corn box for kids and tractor train rides.
+Known for: Huge corn maze and tractor train rides.

-Patch action: Another reader favorite in South King County, this working dairy farm runs a 216,000-square-foot corn maze during pumpkin season and old-fashioned farm attractions such as tractor train rides, hay barn, tricycle track, a corn box (filled with nine tons of corn) for the kids and more.
-Arrggh, Matey!!
-Can you guess the theme of the corn maze this year?
+Patch action: Another reader favorite in South King County, this working dairy farm runs a 216,000-square-foot corn maze during pumpkin season and old-fashioned farm attractions such as tractor train rides, Kids Koral play area, animal viewing, fairy tale trail and more.

 Dates and hours: Open daily Oct.
 1–31 (early closure on Oct.
 31).
 Check the Facebook page for updates.